 Step 5: Link the New Filter

 Get a new gasoline filter and install it in the system.
 Since petrol can only move in one way, you’ll want to ensure that your orientation is proper.
-We recommend a directional arrow on the side of the filter.
+I recommend a directional arrow on the side of the filter.

 Step 6: Put Back the Spring Clips